Security Hardening

 - Protect credentials — env vars, OS keychain, or Vault

-- Monitor SOUL.md — ClawSec drift detection
+- Monitor SOUL.md — ClawSec drift detection or git monitoring

 - Scan skills — before installation, always